-(a) Neither we, the general partner of the operating partnership nor the operating partnership will elect to be treated as a corporation; and

-(b) For each taxable year, more than 90% of our gross income will be income from sources that, in our counsel's opinion, generate "qualifying income" within the meaning of Section 7704(d) of the Internal Revenue Code.
+- (a) Neither we, the general partner of the operating partnership nor the operating partnership will elect to be treated as a corporation; and ${\bf p}$ - (b) For each taxable year, more than 90% of our gross income will be income from sources that, in our counsel's opinion, generate "qualifying income" within the meaning of Section 7704(d) of the Internal Revenue Code.

 Section 7704 of the Internal Revenue Code provides that publicly traded partnerships will, as a general rule, be taxed as corporations.
 However, an exception, referred to as the "Qualifying Income Exception," exists with respect to publicly traded partnerships of which 90% or more of the gross income for every taxable year consists of "qualifying income."
 Qualifying income includes income and gains derived from the transportation, storage and processing of crude oil, natural gas and products thereof.
-Other types of qualifying income include interest other than from a financial business, dividends, gains from the sale of real property and gains from the sale or other disposition of assets held for the production of income that otherwise constitutes qualifying income; however, this estimate could change from time to time.
+Other types of qualifying income include interest other than from a financial business, dividends, gains from the sale of real property and gains from the sale or other disposition of assets held for the production of income that otherwise constitutes qualifying income.
+We estimate that less than 5% of our current income is not qualifying income; however, this estimate could change from time to time.
 Based upon and subject to this estimate, the factual representations made by us and the general partner and a review of the applicable legal authorities, Vinson & Elkins L.L.P. is of the opinion that at least 90% of our current gross income constitutes qualifying income.